Choose

 How much range does an EV lose per day if I can’t charge?

-EVs don’t lose charge when parked – they maintain their state of charge.
-If you drive 50km/day, you’ll use about 9kWh, leaving the rest of your battery available.
-With 400km average range, you have 8 days of driving before fully depleting the battery.
+EVs don’t lose charge when parked — they maintain their state of charge.
+If you drive 50km/day, you’ll use about 9–11kWh depending on your vehicle’s efficiency (160–220Wh/km is typical for SA conditions).
+With 300–350km average range for affordable models, you have 6–7 days of driving before fully depleting the battery.

-Yes, a 7kW inverter generator works perfectly for EV charging and costs R15,000-R30,000.
-Running costs are higher (R8-R12/kWh vs R5.15/kWh from grid), but it provides complete flexibility during extended outages.
+Yes, a 7kW inverter generator works perfectly for EV charging and costs R15,000–R30,000.
+Running costs are higher (R8–R12/kWh vs R4–R5/kWh from grid), but it provides complete flexibility during extended outages.

 Leave a Reply